Last Updated: September 27, 2022

 In a 4PL scenario, our manufacturer wants to scale the operation and no longer wants to deal with any of the logistics.
 So the manufacturer contracts with a 4PL provider to take over all of the logistics along the supply chain: moving raw materials from various suppliers to the manufacturing facility, transporting finished products to resellers, accepting returns and moving them back to the warehouse, etc.

-The advantages?
 The manufacturer can focus on what it does best and scale its operations on its strengths, while outsourcing operations that aren’t related to its core business operations.
 Additionally, with complete oversight of the supply chain, the 4PL may be able to uncover new efficiencies.

-The disadvantages?
 With very little involvement in the day-to-day of its logistics, the manufacturer will need to work closely with the 4PL to ensure that it’s meeting procurement timelines and customer delivery timelines.
 If the 4PL isn’t as invested in the manufacturer’s success, it might not deliver as faithfully.
 That’s why it’s critical to choose a 4PL carefully.

 Additionally, many manufacturers guard their sourcing and logistics operations closely from competitors.
 While a non-disclosure and even a non-compete may be part of the agreement with the 4PL, there may be some exposure that the manufacturer should guard against.